JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 | order by Requests
 ```

-Here is the _AzureDiagnostics_ table based query:
+Here is the _AzureDiagnostics_ table based query (if you selected that as target for the logs):

 ```sql
 AzureDiagnostics